Carmarthen: 18th century to present

+In 1746, the Society of Friends (Quakers) erected the first Friends’ meeting house in Gell Street (alternatively named Geer Street or Lamas Street).
+The cost of building it was raised by subscription among the Quakers.
+There had been a Quaker presence in Carmarthen since 1700, but it was not until 1746 that they had their own building.

-In the mid-18th century, the Morgan family founded a small ironworks at the east end of the town.
+In the mid-18th century, Robert Morgan founded a small ironworks at the east end of the town.
 In 1786 lead smelting was established to process the ore carried from Lord Cawdor's mines at Nantyrmwyn, in the north-east of Carmarthenshire.
 Neither of these firms survived for long.
 The lead smelting moved to Llanelli in 1811.
 The ironworks evolved into a tinplate works that had failed by about 1900.

 The borough corporation was reformed by a 1764 charter and again by the Municipal Corporations Act 1835.

 In the late 18th century John Spurrell, an auctioneer from Bath, settled in Carmarthen.
 He was the grandson of Robert Spurrell, a Bath schoolmaster, who printed the city's first book, The Elements of Chronology in 1730.
-In 1840, a printing press was set up in Carmarthen by William Spurrell (1813–1889), who wrote a history of the town and compiled and published an 1848 Welsh-English dictionary and an 1850 English–Welsh dictionary.
+In 1840, a printing press was set up in Carmarthen by William Spurrell, who wrote a history of the town and compiled and published an 1848 Welsh-English dictionary and an 1850 English–Welsh dictionary.
 Today's Collins Welsh dictionary is known as the "Collins Spurrell".
 A local housing authority in Carmarthen is named Heol Spurrell in honour of the family.

 The origins of Chartism in Wales can be traced to the foundation in the autumn of 1836 of Carmarthen Working Men's Association.